 Editorial use only.

 Down's syndrome baby.
-One-year- old baby girl with a playworker at a playcentre.
+Baby boy with Down's syndrome, reaching for his mother's hand.
 Down's syndrome is a chromosomal abnormality resulting in mental handicap and a characteristic physical appearance.
 The genetic defect concerns chromosome number 21, as there are three of these chromosomes instead of the normal two.
 For this reason the disorder is also called trisomy 21.
 The main physical features are slanted eyes, a flat nose on a round head and abnormalities of the palms of the hands and the soles of the feet.
-Children with Down's syndrome usually have below average I.Q. of between 30 and 80.
+Photographed at an under-5's conference of the Down's Syndrome Association in Wales.

 Model release available.
 Property release not required.